rchaput/acronymsdown/README.md

     the *RL* acronym appears before the *MORL* one.
     *Warning*: if this sorting is used, the `include_unused` option **MUST** be set to `false`!
 Otherwise, **acronymsdown** will raise an error.
-* `inexisting_keys`: Controls what to do when an acronym key is not found.
+* `non_existing`: Controls what to do when an acronym key is not found.
-  - `warn`: (default) A descriptive warning is printed, and the acronym is replaced by the key.
+  - `key`: (default) A descriptive warning is printed, and the acronym is replaced by the key.
-  - `ignore`: The acronym is simply replaced by the key.
+  - `??`: A descriptive warning is printed, and the acronym is replaced by `??` (a behaviour similar to bibtex when a citekey is not found).
   - `error`: A descriptive error is raised, and the parsing stops.
 * `on_duplicate`: Controls what to do when two acronyms with the same key are defined.